samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-1.md

 You will be able to build a small shelf and fill them with books in the process.
 You can have a look at the app [here](https://shelvedbooks.herokuapp.com/) and this [repository on GitHub](https://github.com/vijayabharathib/dockerized-rails-app) has the code and configuration of the finished product.

-{% include tweet_quote.html quote_text="I'm learning how to integrate @Docker and @rails on a modern, full-stack, and database-driven development enviroment." %}
+{% include tweet_quote.html quote_text="I'm learning how to integrate @Docker and @rails on a modern, full-stack, and database-driven development environment." %}

 ## Development Workflow